 Hannah is a designer in both the fields of architecture and structural engineering.
 She is fully motivated and engaged in today's building industry challenges and codes.
 She intuitively understands the criteria and nuances that make for beautiful and structurally sound designs.
 Hannah's background is ideal for projects that require meeting accessibility and blast design requirements, city and county facilities assessments, retrofits, residential structures and public interior design.

-Link to: BTM 2018 Airport Terminal Butte, Montana is the largest National Historic landmark district in the United States.
+Design Photos: BTM 2018 Airport Terminal Butte, Montana is the largest National Historic landmark district in the United States.
 Its rich history originates from early days as a mining camp when Butte was the largest city west of the Mississippi River between Chicago and San Francisco.
 The opening of the Berkeley Pit in 1955 marked a transition of labor from historic underground mining to open pit mining.
 Many of the forms implemented in the design come from this historic background.
 With that in mind, the design approach became a modern interpretation of a Montana mining theme.
 At 32,000 square feet, the entry, baggage claim and holdroom are focal points in the design.
 The exterior canopies welcome visitors and passengers with their historic forms.
 The holdroom features custom designs that reminisce on mining practices.
 The program additionally includes car rental, concession, and airport administration areas.
 A passenger’s journey from the front doors of the terminal to the aircraft is sure to be enticed with historic value and ease of circulation.

 The scope of this project consists of a major renovation of the Security Screening Checkpoint of the established Terminal 3 East (T3E).
 This expansion and renovation project allows space for a new passenger security checkpoint.
 Significant effort was required to prepare phasing documents to allow continuous airport and terminal operations.
 This project was focused on improving the quality and service of security for air travelers passing through the airport.
 TSA security screening can be a stressful process for some people, and any way that this process can be improved will benefit travelers and employees.
 By rigidly defining secure and unsecure areas, including retail and concessions, equipment rooms, toilets and offices, a more organized and safe security screening can take place, saving travelers time and effort.